makersacademy/CV/README.md

-## Diego Fontecill
+## Diego Fontecilla
 <!--
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment. -->
+An alumnus of Makers, I am a film music composer that got seduced by the logic and power of code.
+Through my carrier, I have growth a ability to produced and deliver work under commission, designing a product that fits the client requirements.
+Looking for a backend junior developer roll, in a company where I can grow my skills a software engineer, I am exited about join an environment of collaboration, discipline and respect, willing to contribute to build a better society.

-I am a music composer and producer that got seduced for the logical and abstract aspects of coding, now facing a carrier change at Makers Academy.
-I've worked creating music for feature film, tv series and advertisements, from now on glad to use my energy and creativity in designing elegant and efficient software.
+ from now on glad to use my energy and creativity in designing elegant and efficient software.
 After a few weeks I'll be looking for my first job as a junior developer in London.

 ## Skills
 <!-- #Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.